 In Kentucky, the foreclosure process is normally lengthy.
 Once the bank ceases to be paid and gives up in collecting payments, they go to the court system and file a "Lis Pendens" (LP).
 This is a Latin term that "gives notice" to the world that there is a cloud on the title.
-In Jefferson County, the commissioner's sale is every other Tuesday.
+In metro Louisville, the Jefferson County commissioner's sale is every other Tuesday.
 The dates of the upcoming sales are every two weeks.
 You can also view the upcoming properties for sale.
 There are several search parameters.
 The database is fairly easy to use.
 A common searches would be the property address.
 You can enter part of a street name here and get results.
 The sale date will tighten the search to just one date.
 Or, if you just click "Auction Search", all the upcoming auctions for the next few months will be displayed.
 This list will be lengthy with hundreds of listings.
 If you choose this method, you can use "control F" on your keypad and this will enable your browser's "find" function.
 You will notice that several listings are marked "withdrawn" before the sale.

 Once you see a property that you are interested, click the "view details" tab.
 Now you will see the "Handbill" and "Appraisal".
 Click on the "Handbill" tab and you will see a document that will list the details of that particular sale.
 You will see that amount to be raised, deposit required, and "sold subject to".
 The amount to be raised is somewhat important.
 If you are looking at a house valued at $200,000 and there is $100,000 against it, the sale is probably going to be withdrawn as somehow the homeowner will find a way to placate the bank.
 If in this same situation, the amount owed is over $200,000, the odds increase of it going to the auction block.
 The deposit is crucial to success at the sale.
 It states that it must be cash or same as.
 You can make a cashier's check out to yourself and endorse it after the sale if you are successful.
 Pay close attention to the sold subject to clauses.